Why an Ergonomic Workplace Improves Employee Productivity and Satisfaction

 Repetitive motion injuries develop over long periods of time and worsen if the cause doesn’t change.
 For employees who work in an office, the most common repetitive motion injuries involve the wrist and fingers, like texting thumb and carpal tunnel.

-See also 10 Tips for Keeping Your Products Lean
+See also 10 Tips For Staying Motivated With Your Business

 If your employees are sitting at a computer all day typing on a keyboard or a mobile device, they’re at risk for developing carpal tunnel and other similar injuries.
 Ergonomic tools like wrist pads, ergonomic keyboards and mice, monitor risers and mounts, and adjustable-height desks play a role in preventing these injuries.